Spasmodic Torticollis Recovery Clinic Overview

 - Compassionate, patient care in a private setting from someone who has suffered with S.T. and understands what you are going through

-Travel to Santa Fe, NM working one-on-one with the Director and nutritional consultants.
+Travel to Taos, NM working one-on-one with the Director and nutritional consultants.
 If it’s not possible for you to come here, we offer a Long Distance Program.
-Clearly you will get more from the program if you come to Santa Fe where we can work with you personally, but we have clients all over the world doing well on the Long Distance Program.
+Clearly you will get more from the program if you come to Taos where we can work with you personally, but we have clients all over the world doing well on the Long Distance Program.
 Please view the remainder of our web site,and then contact us by email, postal mail or phone.
 We welcome you and look forward to working with you as you come into recovery.
 Be encouraged…there’s hope!

 What is Spasmodic Torticollis (S.T.)?